+The mapping of the entire City's stormwater infrastructure will enable proactive maintenance of the system, complement the City's MS4 program, and better understand and appropriately plan for improvements in capacity constrained areas of the City.
 The ability to perform the identified maintenance associated with structure and outfall recovery will provide immediate improved performance of the stormwater system, reducing the instances of road closures, car strandings, and emergency rescues required in storm events.
 Further, the 3rd party maintenance assistance will allow for complete data collection and more accurate modeling of the existing stormwater infrastructure system.
 As a result, more accurate project identification for flood risk reduction and improved conveyance can be provided, and a plan for improving sediment transport can be developed.
 Future implementation of the identified flood improvement projects will lead to long-term flood reduction risks for the citizens of Petersburg.